Experimental and Monte Carlo Simulation Studies to Investigate the Working Principle of Compact Nanodosimeters: Results

+Fig.~\ref{fig_efield_comparison} presents the calculated electric field strengths along the $z$-axis of the cell hole for the applied cathode potentials.
+In the drift region, the electric field strength is approximately the same for all cathode potentials with about 15~V/cm.
+The contribution of the penetrating field generated by the cathode becomes apparent at about 2~mm above the hole.
+The electric field strength increases rapidly in the vicinity of or inside the cell hole.
+It reaches its maximum values between 2800~V/cm (for $-600$~V cathode potential) and 4660~V/cm (for $-1000$~V) at the cathode.

-Fig.~\ref{fig_arrival_time} shows the average ion arrival time measured as a function of the cathode voltage.
-A decrease in the mean ion arrival time was observed with increasing cathode voltage.
-Detailed results, including the standard deviation $\sigma$ and the coefficient of determination $R^2$ of the Gaussian fits to the measured ion arrival time distributions, are summarized in Tab.~\ref{tab_arrival_time}.
+Fig.~\ref{fig_mean_timetosignal} shows the mean time-to-signal measured as a function of the cathode potential.
+A decrease in the mean time-to-signal was observed with increasing cathode potential.
+The decrease is more pronounced at 2~mbar propane pressure, where the mean time-to-signal drops from approximately 128~\textmu s at $-600$~V to 97~\textmu s at $-1000$~V, compared to 1~mbar, where it decreases from about 72~\textmu s to 59~\textmu s.

+The measured time-to-signal distributions are shown in Appendix A, Fig.~\ref{fig_time_to_signal}, (a) and (b).
+The distributions are approximately symmetric for both pressures and resemble Gaussian shapes.
+At 1~mbar, the standard deviation of the time-to-signal decreases from about 8~\textmu s at lower cathode potentials to approximately 6~\textmu s at higher potentials.
+Similarly, at 2~mbar, the standard deviation decreases from about 14~\textmu s to 11~\textmu s as the cathode potential increases, indicating that the distributions become slightly narrower at higher fields.
+The ratio of the standard deviation and the mean of the time-to-signal remains approximately the same for both pressures.

+The simulated mean ion arrival times of C$_3$H$_8^+$-ions for the applied detector configurations are shown in Fig.~\ref{fig_sim_arrival_time}.
+The mean ion arrival time shows a very weak dependence on the cathode potential, showing a decrease with increasing cathode potential, as a direct result of the electric field formation shown above.
+At 1~mbar, the mean ion arrival time decreases from about 76~\textmu s to 72~\textmu s with a slope of the linear fit of $-0.003$~\textmu s/V, while at 2~mbar, it decreases from about 148~\textmu s to 141~\textmu s with a slope of $-0.007$~\textmu s/V. The mean ion arrival time in 2~mbar propane gas pressure is approximately two times the mean ion arrival time in 1~mbar.
+Note that the simulated ion arrival time is not representative of the measured time-to-signal.